-Sebastian Grand is a Director of the Grand School of Music in Pennsylvania and active as a conductor, pianist and educator both throughout Europe and in the United States.
+Sebastian Grand is Director of the Grand School of Music in New Hope, PA, and is active as a conductor, pianist and educator throughout Europe and in the United States.
 Raised in Guernsey, UK, he is a First-class graduate of the Joint Course between the University of Manchester and the Royal Northern College of Music (RNCM) and has received a Masters with distinction from the Royal Academy of Music in London.
-He is Assistant Conductor of Bucks County Symphony Orchestra, Conductor of YOBC’s Philharmonia Ensemble, a faculty member at Lafayette College and a coach and accompanist for the Philadelphia International Music Festival.
+He is Assistant Conductor of Bucks County Symphony Orchestra, Conductor of the Youth Orchestra of Bucks County's Philharmonia Ensemble, an adjunct faculty member at Lafayette College and a coach and accompanist for the Philadelphia International Music Festival.

 As a pianist, Mr. Grand has worked as a concerto soloist, recitalist, accompanist, chamber musician, orchestral pianist and répétiteur.
 He made his concerto debut in 2008, receiving a standing ovation for his performance of Gershwin’s Rhapsody in Blue and has since performed Mendelssohn’s Piano Concerto no. 1 (University of Manchester Sinfonietta), Bartok's Concerto for Two Pianos and Percussion (University of Manchester Symphony Orchestra), Grieg’s Piano Concerto (St James Sinfonia), Saint-Saëns Carnival of the Animals (Guernsey Camerata) and Mozart Concerto for 2 Pianos (GSO).
 He has performed at venues including Carnegie Hall, Bridgewater Hall and the Barbican Centre.